 Wilson College Counseling Center offers a range of services, including individual counseling, interest chat groups, and workshops on a variety of subjects.
 Counseling is done on a self-referred basis!
 Counseling services and psychiatric services are free to Wilson students who are currently enrolled in a degree program.
 Counseling is done on an appointment basis, except in cases of an emergency.
 To make an appointment, email email@example.com or call ext.
 3235 from campus.
 All counseling and medication management services are held in the strictest of confidence.
 If you have any questions about the counseling services at Wilson College, please do not hesitate to ask.

-Robin Witmer-Kline, a 1995 alumnae of Wilson College, joined the Wilson College Counseling Center in August 2016.
-She is a Licensed Professional Counselor, a Nationally Certified Psychologist and a Board Certified Clinical Psychotherapist and a Certified Clinical Trauma Professional with over 20 years of community mental health experience.
-In addition to her desire to help people one on one, Robin enjoys helping others in the classroom as she has been an Adjunct Psychology and Human Development & Family Studies Professor for approximately 20 years.
+Dr. Robin Witmer-Kline, PhD, NCP, BCCP, CCTP, LPC is the Acting Director of Counseling.
+She is a Licensed Professional Counselor, a Nationally Certified Psychologist, a Board Certified Clinical Psychotherapist and a Certified Clinical Trauma Professional with over 20 years of experience.
+In addition to her desire to help people one on one, Robin enjoys helping others in the classroom, as she has been an Adjunct Psychology and Human Development & Family Studies Professor for approximately 20 years.
 She enjoys traveling the world, spending quality time with family and friends, reading, and is happy to be working at her alma mater, Wilson College!